Where to Shop for Plants

-All things being equal, choose a store that offers a broad guarantee, even though there are sound reasons some quality stores don’t offer especially good guarantees.
-Fact is, most plant deaths result from improper planting or care, not from problems at the time of sale.
-A store may not want to put itself at much risk based on the performance of its customers.
+Even though there are sound reasons some quality stores don’t offer especially good guarantees, choose a store that offers a broad guarantee.
+Most plant deaths result from improper planting or care, not from problems at the time of sale.
+A store may not want to put itself at much risk contingent on its customers’ lousy planting and care techniques.

 We asked customers to rate garden centers on “reliability (standing behind products, delivering on time, etc.).”
 Our Ratings Tables show the percentage of each store’s surveyed customers who rated it “superior”—a good indication of which stores are most likely to replace plants that prove to be defective.

-If you are a sophisticated gardener with exotic tastes, you may care as much about the availability of unusual specimens as about plant health.
-Even novices may want enough choice of sizes and shapes to find a plant that suits their available space and fits their budget.
+Sophisticated gardeners may care as much about the availability of exotic specimens as plant health.
+Even newbies may want enough sizes and shapes to find plants that suit their spaces and fit their budgets.

 Our customer survey scores provide one measure of variety.
 But keep in mind that our “variety” question meant different things to different respondents, depending on which store they were rating.
 A garden center specializing in annuals might have been rated high for its wide selection of annuals, and not downgraded for a weak selection of shrubs or trees.

-Many stores do more than just sell plants.
-Most deliver them.
-Many garden centers also provide landscaping advice, do planting, build retaining walls, remove stumps, and offer various other services.
+Many stores do more than just sell plants, also providing landscaping advice, doing planting, building retaining walls, and more.